Skip to content

 How to Show or Hide the Network Folder in Windows 11

-By default, Windows 11 shows the Network folder to make browsing your network easy.
+By default, Windows 11 shows the Network folder to make it easy to browse your network.
 But if you don’t use it or find it distracting, you can hide it.
-And if it’s missing and you want it back, you can show it again.
+And if it’s missing and you want it back, you can add it again.

 Here is an example of the Network folder in the File Explorer navigation pane: